kakun45/blog-node-vanilla-mysql2/README.md

 # Functionality

+This is a Blog posts' backend to save/fetch posts to/from a database.
+You would need to create a relational MySQL database.
+The endpoints are doing the job of:

+- Create & save post to db
+- Get all posts/only one post

   - Uses `mysql2` library to interact with the database.
-- Vanilla SQL dynamic queries V.S.
-ORM to construct them.
+  - Vanilla SQL dynamic queries V.S. of ORM to construct them.

+### Using raw SQL in promises triggered on endpoints without an ORM (Object-Relational Mapping) can offer several advantages:

+- The queries can become very complex
+- It's beneficial to know how to use raw SQL
+- Performance
+- Flexibility
+- Efficiency
+- Database-specific features
+- Migration scripts

-To test, use Postman:
+## To test, use Postman:

 - To create a new post with a JSON body in the following format: